 One of our board members has Attention Deficit Disorder.

-One of our board members is in their 20s, five are in their 50s, four are in their 60s, and one is in their 70s.
+One of our board members is in their 20s, one is in their 40s, two are in their 50s, four are in their 60s, and one is in their 70s.

 Highest Level of Education

-Board members: Three bachelor's degrees, three master's degrees, two MDs, one PhD.
+Board members: Three bachelor's degrees, two master's degrees, two MDs, one PhD.

 Their parents: One middle school, three high school, three bachelor's, one master's, two technical/vocational school, one RN and one PhD.